jamessewell/django-timescaledb/README.md

 ```

-If you already have a table, you can either add `time` field of type `TimescaleDateTimeField` to your model or rename (if not already named `time`) and change type of existing `DateTimeField` (rename first then run `makemigrations` and then change the type, so that `makemigration` considers it as change in same field instead of removing and adding new field).
+If you already have a table, you can either add `time` field of type `TimescaleDateTimeField` to your model or rename (if not already named `time`) and change type of existing `DateTimeField` (rename first then run `makemigrations` and then change the type, so that `makemigrations` considers it as change in same field instead of removing and adding new field).
 This also triggers the creation of a hypertable.

 ```python
 from timescale.db.models.fields import TimescaleDateTimeField